Kristina01111000/Drws_site/README.md

 - Get the image for the homepage of syracuse natural healing, - email him on tuesday if i don’t have it
 - On https://growingholistically.com/wellness-check/ make the 3 day challenge link hot
 - See if i can make the line in the quizzes more distinct so the matching is easier
-- Quiz finished email aren’t sending to me for other people, check that, only get sent if logged in
+- Quiz finished email aren’t sending to me for other people, check that, only get sent if logged in -> see if that is changeable, get emails even when people who aren't signed in take a quiz
 - Get rid of all the start the conversations in the images in the lessons
 - Reword sports quiz art balance question, its awkward now